qoolife/qoolife-api/README.md

-# QoolifeApi is the official Ruby wrapper for Qoolife API
+# QoolifeApi - Ruby client for Qoolife API

-Ruby API client for Qoolife, so you can easily plug it into your App.
+Ruby API client for [Qoolife](https://qoolife.com), so you can easily plug it into your App.

 ## Installation